 I have always been busy with some form of artistic expression.
 If I wasn't colouring I was drawing.

 As a youth, I enjoyed photography and had my own Brownie camera.
-I remember photographing a Girl Scout camping event in the early 70's.
+I remember photographing a Girl Scout camping event.
 Later on, I began to knit some scarfs and by the age of 15, I was hand embroidering my Jeans.

 What your are seeing are a pair of jeans I did in high school.
 No, I no longer fit in them!
 But I did for the longest time.
 As you can tell, I've used these for renovations.
 May Britt had suggested that I make a purse or bag from them, but upon finding them for the picture, I concluded that they are way too messed up to make anything.
 It would be nice to fit back into them though! lol

 After embroidery came knitting.
 This is the first sweater I made, which used a circular needle for the top part.

 Gosh, did I knit lots of sweaters!
 I still have quite a few tucked away in a bureau.
 I've also given many sweaters away.
 I sometimes wonder if my old boyfriends still have the sweater I made them.

 After knitting came photography.
 I think this medium has always been a part of my life on and off.
 In my early twenties (20) I had access to a dark room and bought my first serious camera, an Olympus OM1n.
 That was quite the camera back then!